 Construction of Maoling began in September of 1487 after the death of Zhu Jianshen and was completed in about seven months.

 The entire tomb covers an area of 256,000 square meters and is located at the foot of Mt.
-Jubao ("treasures-gathering"), a little west of Yuling, his father's mausoleum.
+Jubao ("treasure-gathering"), a little west of Yuling, his father's mausoleum.

 Maoling is nothing out of the ordinary.
 It was beautifully decorated when built but the decorations have long disappeared and by now the tomb lies rather dilapidated in need of some tender love and care.